Jeanie Johnston Tour

 Dublin Discovered Boat Tours

 All ages love our 45 minute trip on the river Liffey!
 Cruise under Dublin’s famous bridges and take in the city’s iconic sights from the river.
 Students have the opportunity to see Dublin from a unique perspective while learning about the city’s history in a fun and engaging way.
-Our live guides bring culture and heritage to life on board whilst cruising past some of Dublin’s most historic sights.
+Our live guides bring culture and heritage to life on board while cruising past some of Dublin’s most historic sights.
+Find out more about Dublin Discovered Boat Tours HERE.